Rational-Link/Chainlink-Node-Monitoring-Tutorial/pyroscope/README.md

   grafana/pyroscope:latest \
   server
 ```
+Bind ports to 127.0.0.1 to prevent external access.
 This exposes Pyroscope’s UI and ingestion endpoint at http://localhost:4040.

 ### 2. Configure Chainlink Node for Profiling